-This blog post is intended to compliment the “Resisting the AI Apocalypse” talk, presented at Brighton SEO in Summer 2021.
+This blog post compliments a talk, “Resisting the AI Apocalypse”, presented at Brighton SEO in Summer 2021.
 The following additional resources are also available:

 - The Slides for the talk